Chimpanzee: Human immunodeficiency virus

-Status and conservation
+Conservation

 The chimpanzee is on the IUCN Red List as an endangered species.
 Chimpanzees are legally protected in most of their range and are found both in and outside national parks.
 Between 172,700 and 299,700 individuals are thought to be living in the wild, a decrease from about a million chimpanzees in the early 1900s.
 Chimpanzees are listed in Appendix I of the Convention on International Trade in Endangered Species (CITES), meaning that commercial international trade in wild-sourced specimens is prohibited and all other international trade (including in parts and derivatives) is regulated by the CITES permitting system.

 The biggest threats to the chimpanzee are habitat destruction, poaching, and disease.
 Chimpanzee habitats have been limited by deforestation in both West and Central Africa.
 Road building has caused habitat degradation and fragmentation of chimpanzee populations and may allow poachers more access to areas that had not been seriously affected by humans.
 Although deforestation rates are low in western Central Africa, selective logging may take place outside national parks.

 Chimpanzees are a common target for poachers.
 In Ivory Coast, chimpanzees make up 1–3% of bushmeat sold in urban markets.
 They are also taken, often illegally, for the pet trade and are hunted for medicinal purposes in some areas.
 Farmers sometimes kill chimpanzees that threaten their crops; others are unintentionally maimed or killed by snares meant for other animals.

 Infectious diseases are a main cause of death for chimpanzees.
 They succumb to many diseases that afflict humans because the two species are so similar.
-As human populations grow, so does the risk of disease transmission between humans and chimpanzees.
+As the human population grows, so does the risk of disease transmission between humans and chimpanzees.